8 R Vector Operations with Examples – A Complete Guide for R Programmers

 7. Out-of-order Indexes

 The index vector can even be out-of-order.
 Here is a vector slice with the order of first and second members reversed.

-Now we can name the first member as First, and the second as Last.
+Then, we name the first vector member as “First” and the second member as “Second”.

-Then we can retrieve the first member by its name.
+We retrieve the first member by its name as follows:

 We can also reverse the order using the character string index vector:

 Applications of R Vectors